 - Reckless Driving or Gross Negligence:

-- Gross Negligence: In cases where the trucking company or driver’s conduct goes beyond simple negligence and becomes grossly negligent (e.g., ignoring safety protocols or allowing a truck with defective brakes to be operated), punitive damages can be imposed.
+- Gross Negligence: In cases where the trucking company or driver’s conduct goes beyond simple negligence and becomes grossly negligent (e.g., ignoring safety protocols or allowing a truck with defective brakes to be operated), deterrent damages can be imposed.
 This is to discourage such gross disregard for safety and public welfare.

 - Company Negligence: